Our Management Team

-Bob is currently Services Director for Cognus Limited, a provider of education services to the families, young people and schools in Sutton and the surrounding South London boroughs.
-Bob has responsibility for the strategic and operational delivery of 20 different services, 150+ team members and the deployment of £40m worth of public money.
+Bob is currently Services Director for Cognus Limited, a provider of education services to the families, young people and schools and has responsibility for the strategic and operational delivery of 20 different services, 150+ team members and the deployment of £40m worth of public money.

 Bob is a great believer in the Young People Foundation concept, giving time and energy to support business development, leadership and HR matters for the YBF while challenging the Trustees to keep high-quality provision for young people at the heart of what YBF does.

 Danny has been Headteacher at Newman Catholic College in Harlesden, North West London since 2013.
 Before that, he worked at St Aloysius ' College in Islington.

 Danny read History at the University of Kent, graduating in 1985.
 He was brought up in Manchester and attended De La Salle, Salford from 1974-1981.

 As Headteacher Danny has sought to establish an inclusive school ethos based on the highest of expectations and in an atmosphere of love, respect , good humour, positive community relations and the pursuit of the common good

 In recent years Newman Catholic College has received significant attention for its work with vulnerable children and the high profile given to safeguarding.
 This has involved summer camps for Syrian refugees and close links with the Metropolitan police.